aitorarrietamarcos/aitorarrietamarcos.github.io/index.md

 ## News

+* I have joined the PC of the two premier software testing conferences, [ISSTA 2025](https://conf.researchr.org/home/issta-2025) and [ICST 2025](https://conf.researchr.org/home/icst-2025)!
+Looking forward to reviewing interesting papers!
+* We got a new Marie-Curie Doctoral Training project funded, named InnoGuard, which aims at applying Generative AI techniques to ensure high quality for Autonomous Cyber-Physical Systems!
-* For another year, I have joined the PC of [ISSRE 2024](https://issre.github.io/2024/) and [SSBSE 2024](https://conf.researchr.org/track/ssbse-2024/ssbse-2024-research#Call-for-Papers) conferences, two of my favorites conference!
+* For another year, I have joined the PC of [ISSRE 2024](https://issre.github.io/2024/) and [SSBSE 2024](https://conf.researchr.org/track/ssbse-2024/ssbse-2024-research#Call-for-Papers) conferences!
 * I have joined the editorial board of [Science of Computer Programming](https://www.sciencedirect.com/journal/science-of-computer-programming) and [Information and Science Technology](https://www.sciencedirect.com/journal/information-and-software-technology/about/editorial-board)!
 Very happy to learn this new roles!
 * Our paper "A Novel Mutation Operator for Search-Based Test Case Selection" received the best paper award at the 15th International Symposium on Search Based Software Engineering!
 Very honored to receive this award!
 * I have joined the Program Committee of the special event of AI Foundation Models and Software Engineering (FORGE 2024), co-located with ICSE 2024!
 * New project accepted!
 Titled as "TRUST4AI: Trustable AI-Driven Internet Search", it will explore techniques to automatically test Large Language Models!
 The project will be co-led with [Prof. Sergio Segura](https://personales.us.es/sergiosegura/)
-* I joined the TOSEM [Distinguished Reviewers Board](https://dl.acm.org/journal/tosem/distinguished-reviewers-board)
-* I joined the Program Committee of [ICST 2024](https://conf.researchr.org/track/icst-2024/icst-2024-papers), one of my favorite conference!
-* I joined the Program Committee of [ICSE 2024 - SEIP track](https://conf.researchr.org/track/icse-2024/icse-2024-software-engineering-in-practice)!
-* I joined the Program Committee of [ASE 2023](https://conf.researchr.org/track/ase-2023/ase-2023-papers) and [ISSRE 2023](https://issre.github.io/2023/)!
-* Our paper "Applying and Extending the Delta Debugging Algorithm for Elevator Dispatching Algorithms (Experience Paper)" was accepted at ISSTA 2023 main track!
-Congratulations to Pablo Valle for this great paper!